 The ENC is not a wildlife rehabilitation center.
 For a list of Orange County wildlife rehabilitation centers, click HERE.

 To provide quality education through hands-on experience with nature.

-Our vision is to provide equitable access and inspire all to protect the natural world by serving as our community’s foremost authority on ecological responsibility, sustainable practices and environmental education.
+Our vision is to provide equitable access and inspire all to protect the natural world by serving as our community’s leader in ecological responsibility, sustainable practices and environmental education.

 We respect each person who comes to the Center and strive to impart in return respect for our natural environment.

 We accept personal responsibility and work hard every day to be good stewards of our resources, accountable to our membership and actively promote our educational mission.

 We are consistent and honest by making certain our actions match our words.